Mount Lokon: History

 The volcano erupted on 15 July 2011, forcing thousands of people to evacuate.

 The volcano again began showing signs of activity on 10 February 2012, and 19 September 2012 (11:01pm).
 An eruption occurred at 8:20, am the same day sending an ash plume two miles into the sky.
-Local residents have been evacuated from a two and a half mile exclusion zone around the volcano.
+Local residents were evacuated from a two and a half mile exclusion zone around the volcano.
 An eruption occurred on 17 December 2012.

 Indonesia has 129 volcanoes including Mount Lokon.
 The eruption of Mount Lokon in 1991 killed a Swiss hiker and forced thousands of people to flee their homes.